LenderPanel.com

 Penrith Building Society

-• My brother and I got a joint mortgage with Penrith Building Society on a house in 2013.
-I am now looking to get a apartment on my own and my friend would like to buy me out.
-Once we have agreed an amount what happens next?
-Would there be any potential problem with Penrith Building Society with him being solely liable for the total loan rather than only part of it?
+• My friend and I got a joint mortgage with Penrith Building Society on a apartment about a year ago.
+I am now looking to get a house on my own and my friend would like to buy me out.
+Once we have agreed a price where do we go?
+Would there be any potential concerns with Penrith Building Society with him being solely liable for the total loan rather than only part of it?

-Sample of information requested in a lawyer form concerning a Penrith Building Society Transfer of Equity
+Examples of questions in a conveyancer questionnaire relating to Penrith Building Society Transfer of Equity

 Please provide a copy of your National Insurance Number?

-Information to consider in in addition to the above Penrith Building Society transfer of equity information :
+General Advice to read in further to the above Penrith Building Society transfer of equity Info :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Penrith Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
-If such conditions are not complied with you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancing solicitor will check with Penrith Building Society This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your conveyancer will check with Penrith Building Society This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Penrith Building Society or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at finalisation of the transfer of equity transaction.

 If you do not keep up the payments on your mortgage with Penrith Building Society your property may be repossessed.